 - 1 cup chopped walnuts

-- While the date mixture is cooling, preheat your oven to 350 degrees and prepare a loaf pan by spraying it lightly with non-stick cooking spray.
+- Preheat oven to 350 degrees and prepare a loaf pan by spraying it lightly with non-stick cooking spray.
 Set aside.

 - Once the dates have cooled, add the vanilla extract and stir to combine.